 The challenges are multifold.
 Each cloud, ERP, BI and CRM system has its own benefits.
 The teams and business units that have been using legacy systems will need training on new systems.
 Data migration and system integration take time, effort and specialty skills.

 2. Preparing for next-gen technology services

 CIOs are also laying the groundwork to adopt a variety of promising technologies in different states of maturity.
-They include next-generation analytics, IoT, metaverse and Web 3.0.
+They include next-generation analytics, IoT, the metaverse and Web 3.0.

-"In our experience, most enterprises are running multiple, parallel initiatives on the future state of technology services, ranging from operational efficiencies to the metaverse environment," Apshankar said.
+"In our experience, most enterprises are running multiple parallel initiatives on the future state of technology services, ranging from operational efficiencies to the metaverse environment," Apshankar said.